Commitment to Safety

 - The Oliver Hazard Perry carries a medical officer certified as a Wilderness First Responder when trips are near shore, and an EMT when trips are offshore

 - Over half our crew are certified in CPR & life-saving skills

-- The ship is in constant contact with 24/7 professional Medical Advisory Services through Global Rescue, even when offshore via satellite phone, to assist with onboard medical advice, as well as coordinating any shore side medical visits or evacuation.
+- The ship is in constant contact with 24/7 professional Medical Advisory Services through George Washington University, even when offshore via satellite phone, to assist with onboard medical advice, as well as coordinating any shore side medical visits or evacuation.

-- Our life-raft capacity exceeds SOLAS requirements in that there is always at least 25% additional capacity than the number of people onboard
+- Our life-raft capacity exceeds SOLAS (Safety of Life At Sea Convention) requirements in that there is always at least 25% additional capacity than the number of people onboard

-- Also meeting SOLAS requirements is OHP’s policy of providing immersion suits for all trainees
+- Also meeting SOLAS requirements is OHPRI’s policy of providing immersion suits for all trainees

 - Oliver Hazard Perry provides inflatable PFD’s (life jackets) to anyone working on deck at night or in rough weather, outfitted with personal strobe beacons and whistles